lepture/authlib/README.md

 Authlib is licensed under AGPLv3+.
 Please see LICENSE for licensing details.

 If this license does not fit your company, consider to purchase a commercial license.

-Find more information on <https://authlib.org/support#commercial-license>
+Find more information on [Authlib Plans](https://authlib.org/plans).